etiennechlt/Wikipedia/README.md

 Or run the "Topics_exctraction.ipynb" notebook for step visualisation

 ## Results
 At each step a .csv file is created to save the computation.

-The final step create a "/Figures" folder with figures of the topics repartition per cluster.
+The final step createa "/Figures" folder with figures of the topics repartition per cluster.

 At the end a graph file with all the computed attributes is created : "filled\_graph.gexf"

 The graph can be visualize in Gephi with the Circle Pack Layout and modularity class attribute.